MotherTeresaHS/AWS-Serverless-Web-Application/docs/step01.rst

 - create GitHub repo
 - create Cloud9 instance
+- initialize git repo in Cloud9
+- then change the default branch from "master" to "main" (since we no longer use the terminology master for repos)
 - connect the root of Cloud9 instance to GitHub repo
 - create ``index.html`` file in the root of Cloud9
 - update GitHub repo